-She was orignally delivered in 1989 as a commercial vessel by Italian yard Cantiere Navale Ferrari and named Renaissance.
+Dubawi was originally delivered in 1989 as a commercial vessel by Italian yard Cantiere Navale Ferrari named Renaissance.
 Following an extensive two-year refit in 2007, the yacht emerged as Dubawi, having been transformed by US yard Platinum Yachts who were responsible for her interior, exterior and naval architecture.
 She is one of the biggest superyachts currently listed for sale.

 Dubawi’s giant 4,184 GT interiors accommodate up to 44 guests in 22 cabins, comprising master suite, eight VIP cabins and 13 additional double cabins.
-Guests on board are looked after by a crew of 71 members.
+Guests on board are looked after by a crew of 71.

 Her owner’s suite comes with a private deck equipped with a Jacuzzi and afforded panoramic views of the ocean.
 Serviced by an elevator, all five of her decks host amenities, including a hospital room for anyone in need, and a fully equipped nightclub with a light-up dance floor on her lower deck.